 13. Download Your Books & Games in Advance

-Whether driving in a car or waiting at the airport, you need to plan what you’ll do in your downtime.
+Whether driving in a car or waiting at the airport, you must plan what you’ll do in your downtime.
 It is suggested to have a list of as many activities as possible to stay entertained.

-You can download your favorite games, movies, TV series, books, and apps to your phone or gadget before leaving the house.
+Before leaving the house, you can download your favorite games, movies, TV series, books, and apps to your phone or gadget.
 Those with generalized anxiety disorder can consider downloading meditation apps to unwind and relax.

 14. Double Up Your Exercise